 Unlike Bitcoin, Ripple operates a proof-of-stake system where transactions rely on a consensus protocol to validate account balances and transactions.
 There are still many distributed nodes that decide by consensus, which means that the entire ecosystem is robust and decentralized.
 The added benefit is shorter transaction times and minimal energy cost.

-XRP Pros & Cons
+Ripple XRP Pros & Cons

 XRP is unique among cryptocurrencies in that there are only about 100 billion XRP tokens in existence.
-Each transaction destroys a fraction of a token, which decreases the supply and increases the value of the remaining tokens (assuming all else equal).
+Each transaction destroys a fraction of a token, which decreases the supply and increases the value of the remaining tokens (assuming all else is equal).
 The price of XRP tokens is purely dependent on the cryptocurrency’s use in commercial transactions.

 On the other hand, only about half of the total supply of XRP has been released into the market.
 In 2017, the cryptocurrency’s original creators placed 55 billion XRP in escrow to ensure that the amount entering the general supply grows predictably.
-The limited total supply and steady increase translates to a slightly deflationary market.
+The limited total supply and steady increase translate to a slightly deflationary market.

 The limited supply has led to some concern that the cryptocurrency could be depleted and make international transactions impossible in the future, but at the current rate of destruction, it would take at least 70,000 years to destroy all XRP, and prices and fees could be adjusted as the total supply of XRP changes over time.